margo/specification/system-design/specification/margo-management-interface/device-capabilities.md

 ### Opaque gateways

 A device may represent, and aggregate the capabilities of, multiple child-devices behind it and report itself as a single Margo device to the WFM.
 This type of device is referred to as an opaque gateway.
-Opaque gateways report the combined capabilities of all the devices they connect to the WFM.
+Opaque gateways report the combined capabilities of all the devices they connect to the WFM as a single `DeviceCapabilitiesManifest`.
+Because the child-devices are not individually visible to the WFM, an opaque gateway does not set `managesChildDevices`; it reports the aggregated resource fields, `supportedRuntimes`, and `supportedDeploymentTypes` of the devices behind it.

 > Example: An opaque gateway has two child-devices.
 Each child-device has an ARM64 processor with 2 cores, 5 GB of memory, 32 GB of storage, and 1 ethernet interface.
 The gateway will report capabilities of 2 CPUs (arm64) with 2 cores each, 10 GB of memory, 64 GB of storage, and 2 ethernet interfaces.
-In addition since the gateway can deploy compose applications on its child-devices it will report the role of "standalone device".
+Since the gateway can deploy compose applications on its child-devices it will report `supportedDeploymentTypes: ["compose"]`.

 ### See-thru gateways

 WFM clients may connect one or more child-devices to the WFM while allowing the WFM to see each device behind it as an individual device with its own capabilities.
-This type of clients are referred to as see-thru gateways and report the "Gateway" role.
+This type of client is referred to as a see-thru gateway and reports `managesChildDevices: true`.

-WFM clients reporting the "Gateway" role MUST report their capabilities and the capabilities of each device they connect to the WFM.
+A see-thru gateway MUST report its own capabilities and the capabilities of each device it connects to the WFM.
 This is done by calling the `device capabilities` endpoint for the gateway itself and for each device behind the gateway.
 The `deviceId` in the endpoint is used to indicate the hierarchy of devices, with a parent/child relationship.
 For example, if a see-thru gateway with `deviceId` "gateway1" connects two devices with `deviceId` "deviceA" and "deviceB", the gateway would call the `device capabilities` endpoint three times with the following `deviceId`s: "gateway1", "gateway1/deviceA", and "gateway1/deviceB".

-If a WFM client reporting the "Gateway" role is capable of hosting edge applications it MUST report the corresponding role(s) (i.e., "Standalone Device", "Standalone Cluster, and/or "Cluster Leader") and the resources available for these deployments.
+A see-thru gateway that does not host workloads itself reports only `managesChildDevices: true` and omits the workload-hosting fields (`cpu`, `memory`, `storage`, `otelCollector`, `supportedRuntimes`, `supportedDeploymentTypes`).
+A see-thru gateway that is also capable of hosting workloads reports `managesChildDevices: true` together with the workload-hosting fields, including at least one entry in both `supportedRuntimes` and `supportedDeploymentTypes`.

-A WFM client reporting the "Gateway" role MUST report its own capabilities to the WFM before reporting the capabilities of any child devices.
+A see-thru gateway MUST report its own capabilities to the WFM before reporting the capabilities of any child devices.
 If a WFM receives a `DeviceCapabilitiesManifest` for a child-device before it has received the `DeviceCapabilitiesManifest` of the parent WFM client, the WFM MUST reject the request with a 404 Not Found response code.

 #### Examples